.avif)

 Zero Trust is a security concept or framework centered on the belief that organizations should not automatically trust anything inside or outside its perimeters and instead must verify anything and everything trying to connect to its systems before granting access.
 This approach is designed to protect modern digital environments by leveraging network segmentation, preventing lateral movement, providing Layer 7 threat prevention, and simplifying granular user-access control.

-OpenVPN is an open-source VPN protocol and software stack used to secure remote access and site-to-site connectivity over untrusted networks.
-It is commonly chosen for its strong cryptography, flexible deployment options, and broad client support across operating systems.
+OpenVPN is an open-source VPN protocol and software stack used to provide encrypted remote access and site-to-site connectivity over untrusted networks.
+It is often selected when teams need strong TLS-based security, flexible routing, and broad client compatibility across mixed environments.

-OpenVPN is a strong fit when high-assurance encryption and flexible routing are required, but it can be more operationally intensive than newer options due to certificate management and configuration complexity.
-For large-scale fleets, plan for centralized PKI, monitoring, and periodic key rotation aligned with security baselines such as the OWASP Cheat Sheet Series.
+OpenVPN is a strong fit when policy-driven routing, certificate-based identity, and broad client support matter, but it can be operationally heavier than newer protocols due to PKI management and configuration complexity.
+For larger fleets, plan for centralized PKI, monitoring, and routine certificate rotation consistent with guidance such as the OWASP Cheat Sheet Series.

-Common alternatives include WireGuard, IPsec (strongSwan), and commercial platforms such as Cisco AnyConnect.
+Common alternatives include WireGuard, IPsec (strongSwan), and commercial remote-access platforms such as Cisco AnyConnect.

 Our experience with OpenVPN helped us develop repeatable deployment patterns, automation, and operational runbooks that we used to secure client remote access and site-to-site connectivity across cloud, on-prem, and hybrid environments.